neelsmith/Kanones.jl/docs/src/datasets/index.md

 ## Loading a dataset

-Create a `Kanones.Dataset` by passing it the full path to the root directory of your data files.
+Use the `dataset` function to create a `Kanones.Dataset`.

+Pass in a list of full paths to one or more directories laid out according to Kanones conventions, and optionally an orthography.
+The default orthogrpahy is `LiteraryGreekOthography`.

 ```@setup kd
 repo = pwd() |> dirname |> dirname  |> dirname
-datadirectory = repo * "/datasets/synoptic/"
+src1 = repo * "/datasets/synoptic/"
+src2 = repo * "/datasets/core/"
 using Kanones
 ```

 ```@example kd
+datasrcs = [src1, src2]
-kdata = Kanones.Dataset(datadirectory)
+kdata = dataset(datasrcs)
 ```

 ## Working with stems and rules